Little Big Man

 Chhotu, the waiter (barely in his teens) didn’t know that I was there to probe a matter of national importance—an issue that could draw the attention of New York Times and sully, India’s image.
 He came holding five tumblers in a way that his fingers were dipped in the water contained in them, and literally banged them in front of me on the creaky table.
 He was unmindful of the water he spilled in the process.
 He bared his yellow teeth when I asked him to clean the table and promptly wiped the tabletop with a smelly rag which left parallel streaks of more water in front of me.
 Contents of the glasses were tad misty—Poha particles which had been clinging on to Chhotu’s fingers had parted ways and were now descending majestically towards the bottoms of the glasses.
 It was a beautiful sight; my thirst was quenched without taking a sip.

 Exploitation of children concerns me.
 It pains me to see little ones working in hotels, homes and workshops rather than going to school.
 On numerous occasions, I have tried my bit to alleviate their misery but to no avail.
 More often than not, I have found that a child pulled out of the clutches of a restaurant owner ends up sleeping hungry with a school bag for a pillow.
-Free education—mere ability to read, write and do elementary arithmetic—and mid-day meal, is a good concept but does not find favour with those at the receiving end.
+Free education—mere ability to read, write and do elementary arithmetic—and mid-day meal, is a good concept but does not find favour with those at the receiving end of it.
 Working in the hotels enables those children to earn not only meals but also cash to carry home.
 Occasionally, modest tips add up to a decent amount.
 Besides, the life’s lessons they learn while serving people are invaluable.
 That on-the-job training, I think, is one of the purer and more practical forms of education—more useful than crude literacy.
 I have come across a rare breed of employers, who treat children extremely benevolently.
 Some provide for all the needs of the urchins including their part time schooling.
 We also hear of the cruel masters as projected in Bollywood films.
 Honestly, I am unsure of my stand on the subject.
 In rare moments of solitude when I have a conversation with myself, my inability to do something gnaws at my heart.
 I try to overcome my guilt by tipping children who work to earn their livelihood.

 Chhotu enquired if I preferred Poha being served to me on a plate, or on a piece of newspaper.
 “Both will cost the same,” he chimed.